avimallik/RobotISPNewMegaSpeedNet/README.md

 Android surveillance system with NodeMCU and PIR compatibility

 # Description
-Robot ISP is an advanced automation system designed for Internet Service Providers.
+Robot ISP is an automation system designed for Internet Service Providers.
 It serves as a valuable tool for administrators, line technicians, and employees, streamlining daily operations both indoors and in the field.
 With its extensive features, Robot ISP ensures efficient task management, enhancing productivity and service quality.